Mayursinh234/first_repository/README.md

 # first_repository
 finally i apply my knowledge of git and make my first repository.

-All files are randome files of my work.
+All files are random files of my work.